 - In a large bowl, mix the following: oats, grated carrots, coconut, brown sugar, cinnamon, baking powder, ginger, salt, and nutmeg.

 - In a medium bowl whisk the wet ingredients!
 That’s the milk, the butter, an egg, and vanilla.
 Pour this over the oat mixture and stir until everything is combined.
 Fold in the raisins and nuts, if you’re using them.

 - Pour the finished batter into the greased 8×8 pan and bake it for 40 minutes.
 The top is going to turn a gorgeous golden color and the oatmeal will be completely set in the middle!

 Maple Cream Cheese Glaze

-While the oatmeal is baking, make the maple cream cheese glaze.
+You can make the glaze while the oatmeal is baking.
 Make sure you use softened cream cheese so it’s easy to mix.

 Use a spatula to combine the cream cheese, maple syrup, and vanilla.
 Once things are combined switch to a whisk and whisk until it’s totally smooth.